ddolgoff/smooth/README.md

-reated an restufl API app for a sample  store.
+created an restufl API app for a sample  store.

 The app has the following endpoints: